Kristina Keneally: Challenges for leadership

-Less than a month later, however, the dominant Right faction withdrew support from Rees.
 On 3 December, Keneally narrowly defeated Sartor by two votes to become the Right's candidate in a leadership spill against Rees.
-Later that day, she defeated Rees in a party room ballot with a majority of 45–21.
-Prior to the vote, Rees declared "Should I not be Premier at the end of this day, let there be no doubt in the community's mind that any challenger would be a puppet of Eddie Obeid and Joe Tripodi", a claim later rejected by Keneally, who stated "I am nobody's puppet, I am nobody's protege, I am nobody's girl."

-On 4 December 2009 Keneally was sworn in as the 42nd (and first female) premier of New South Wales by the State Governor, Marie Bashir.
+After famously denying suggestions of a leadership spill against Rees, a spill was called and she defeated Rees in a party room ballot with a majority of 45–21.
+On 4 December 2009 Keneally was sworn in as the 42nd premier (and first female Premier) of New South Wales, by the State Governor, Marie Bashir, famously declaring "I'm nobody's puppet, nobody's girl" addressing allegations by Rees that she was chosen to act in the interest of disgraced fellow Terrigal faction members including Eddie Obeid.
 For the first time in Australian history, both the Premier and Deputy Premier (Carmel Tebbutt) of a state were women.